PJM Glossary

 Net Interchange (energy)

-Gross import volume less gross export volume in MWh.
+Net interchange is gross import volume less gross export volume in MWh.

 Net Tie Flow (Telemetered)